alphydan/bermyberries/README.md

 #  This is the astropi entry for the Bermyberries
-We are a team of students from Bermuda investigating lighting on the International Space Station.
+We are a team of students from Bermuda investigating lighting on Earth as seen from the International Space Station.

 ## Dependencies